 Scholarship program of the German state parliaments for Israeli and German students

 The scholarship program of the German state parliaments (PDF available in German only) supports and funds stays abroad for Israeli and German students, early-stage researchers, and interns who want to study or complete an internship in Israel.
 The application deadline will probably be in November for stays abroad in the following year.
-In case of internships, the internship agreement that has been concluded with the respective Israeli company must be submitted by the application deadline.
-If you are interested, please do not hesitate to contact Mr. Dausend at the International Office.

 If you are interested in completing an internship in Israel, we recommend checking the projects offered by the New Kibbutz program.
 You may combine participation in the New Kibbutz program with a scholarship of the German state parliaments.

 MIRAI is a program offered by the Japanese Foreign Ministry that twice a year gives a group of students the opportunity of a one-week stay in Japan.
 In addition to taking part in workshops, participants visit a number of cultural, economic and political institutions.
 Only students who are not Japanese citizens and have not completed a stay in Japan of more than six months are eligible for the program.
 The application is handled by the International Office in cooperation with the Japanese consulate general in Munich.

 The JASSO Scholarship for Short-term Study in Japan provides a monthly grant of JPY 8,000 for stays of one semester.
 The Japanese host university handles the application and decides if the JASSO scholarship will be offered or not.
 Please seek advice on the program from the International Office.